RedPitaya/redpitaya-knowledgebase/active_learning/Chapter3/8_diodes_doc.rst

 	:name: forward current measurement circuit
 	:align: center

-The purpose of the 100 ohm resistor is twofold: it limits the current so that the diode doesn’t get fried, and it acts as a shunt resistor, so that we can measure the current.
+The 100 ohm resistor serves two purposes: first, it limits the current to prevent damage to the diode, and second, it functions as a shunt resistor to enable measurement of the current.

 .. image:: img/8_experiment.jpg
 	:name: fexperimental setup